David Mason Scholarship Opportunities for Ojai Valley Residents

 “It is very important to sustain agriculture in our valley, not only for the overall economic health of the valley, but also to provide a spot of beauty, said David Mason.
-“I am honored,” he continued, “that the David Mason Scholarship will support and encourage continued agriculture in Ojai.”
+“I am honored,” he said, “that the David Mason Scholarship will support and encourage continued agriculture in Ojai.”

 “Since our founding in 2004, the Ojai Valley Lavender Festival has educated potential growers/farmers about the benefits of plants that celebrate our valley’s Mediterranean climate,” said OVLF President Cindy Mullins.
 “We feel it is critical to support and encourage sustainable agricultural careers in our community.
 We hope our scholarships can help make a difference in providing opportunities for tomorrow’s leaders within this vital industry.”

 The Ojai Valley Lavender Festival, a non-profit organization, is proud to have educational outreach as a valued part of our mission.
-Scholarships are financed by donations and funds raised during the annual Ojai Valley Lavender Festival.
+Scholarships and Grants are financed by donations and funds raised during the annual Ojai Valley Lavender Festival.